JoshGlasson/JoshsBlog/content/2020-07-29 useful tools.md

     </figure>
 </div>

 - <a href="https://www.jetbrains.com/idea/" target="_target">IntelliJ</a> - IntelliJ is the main IDE I use at work.
-It is great for Java, and also has lots of really great plugins.
-It is a very powerful IDE, and has really great version control built in.
+It is great for Java, and also has lots of useful plugins.
+It is a very powerful IDE, and has amazing version control built in.
 I use IntelliJ's built in tools to check and commit my code, as it is really clear and helpful.
-- <a href="https://www.iterm2.com/" target="_blank">iTerm</a> - iTerm is a terminal emulator for Mac which has some really great features that I definitely do not make the most of!
+- <a href="https://www.iterm2.com/" target="_blank">iTerm</a> - iTerm is a terminal emulator for Mac which has some good features that I definitely do not make the most of!
-- <a href="https://www.postman.com/" target="_blank">Postman</a> - Postman is a really helpful application that lets you make calls to APIs.
+- <a href="https://www.postman.com/" target="_blank">Postman</a> - Postman is a helpful application that lets you make calls to APIs.
 You can save variables to make quick successive calls and add tests for the responses.
 Postman also has automated testing where you can run whole journeys and assert on what you expect in response.
 I use Postman extensively at work and also used it a lot for my apprenticeship final project.
 - <a href="https://github.com/ohmyzsh/ohmyzsh" target="_blank">Oh My Zsh</a> - OMZ is an open source framework for ZSH.
 ZSH is what has replaced bash on newer macOSs.
 Oh My ZSH lets you use loads of plugins and themes to make the command line even better.
 Personally I have the git plugin which tells you which branch you are in and if you have made any changes.
 I also use features like auto suggestions on commands and their custom profile to create shortcuts.
 I wrote a <a href="https://joshlearningto.code.blog/2020/01/21/zsh-plugins/" target="_blank">blog post</a> about zsh plugins previously which you can check out for more info.

 <h3>Databases</h3>

-- <a href="https://dbeaver.io/" target="_blank">DBeaver</a> - DBeaver is a really powerful database tool.
+- <a href="https://dbeaver.io/" target="_blank">DBeaver</a> - DBeaver is a powerful database tool.
 It can handle pretty much all popular databases.
 I just recently started using it.
-- <a href="https://tableplus.com/" target="_blank">TablePlus</a> - TablePlus is a really good database tool, I really like the look of it and the features.
+- <a href="https://tableplus.com/" target="_blank">TablePlus</a> - TablePlus is another good database tool, I like the look of it and the features it has.
 It would be my go to tool, if it wasn't limited in the free version.
 With free alternatives like DBeaver I can't bring myself to pay for the full version.

 <div id="imageDiv">
     <figure>